 Mr. Carpenter has been recognized by the city of Riverside Chamber of Commerce for his enthusiasm towards the community and his students.
 Bands and orchestras under Mr. Carpenter’s direction have performed and toured Washington D.C., Orlando, Florida, Miami, Florida, Richmond, Virginia, Chattanooga, Tennessee, and New York City.
 Mr. Carpenter is a frequent guest clinician and consultant for Dayton area bands and is a native of Beavercreek, Ohio where he resides with his wife and two sons.

-Mr. Lindon is the Assistant Band Director at Stebbins High School and Mad River Middle School.
+Mr. Lindon is the Director of Bands at Stebbins High School.
 Mr Lindon graduated from Wright State University in 2014 with a Bachelors in Music Education and then again in 2017 with a Masters of Music Performance.
 While at Wright State Mr. Lindon studied with Dr. Daniel Zehringer, Dr. Shelley Jagow, Dr. Jackson Leung and Dr. David Booth.
 While at WSU Mr. Lindon was honored with the Charles R. Spinney Composition Award and an induction into the leadership fraternity Omicron Delta Kappa.

 Mr. Lindon started his teaching career while at Wright State University in 2015.
 During his masters program, Mr. Lindon helped start an after school music program at the Dayton Regional S.T.E.M. school.
 That program would continue to grow each year, until it went from one performing group to three groups with solo performances.